sibalea/credit-risk-classification/README.md

 Project Description

-In this repository, you will find the script and the data used to train and evaluate a Logistic Regression Model based on loan risk: `Healthy loan(0)`, and `High-risk loan(1)`.
-The project focuses is to:
+In this repository, you will find the script and the notebook data used to train and evaluate a Logistic Regression Model based on loan risk: `Healthy loan(0)`, and `High-risk loan(1)`.
+The project aims to:

     Split the Data into Training and Testing Sets Create a Logistic Regression Model based on the train data using `train_test_split`